armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

 {{< figure src="lambda-deploy.webp" width=80%" height="80%" >}}

-CD-as-a-Service starts a deployment with a target environment, which is a combination of AWS account and region. such as development, that does not depend on another environment.
-Then deployment progresses through the steps, conditions, and environments defined in your deployment process.
+CD-as-a-Service starts a deployment with a target environment, which is a combination of AWS account and region.
+The first target in a deployment does not depend on other targets.
+Then deployment progresses through the steps, conditions, and targets defined in your deployment process.

 CD-as-a-Service automatically rolls back when: